Amid slow economic growth, mass layoffs at Amazon across teams will continue till 2023, says CEO Andy Jassy

 The chief officer claimed that it's a bit difficult for the firm to draw reviews this year due to the economy being in a continuously challenging spot along with the firm's heavy recruitment in the past years.

+The CEO has been putting continuous efforts into reducing the firm's exigencies amid its slow economic growth especially after the firm reported its smallest revenues in the holiday quarter.

 Amazon joins Twitter, Meta Platforms Inc and Salesforce Inc in sacking its employees this year.
-Amazon earlier also freeze its hiring process and even shut its several small businesses and programmes.
+Amazon earlier also froze its hiring process and even shut its several small businesses and programmes.

 (With inputs from agencies)